Aaronnnpf/restaurant-project/README.md

 ## Acknowledgements
 * Huge thanks to Rory my Mentor for advice given through out the project.
-* Roman from student support for helping me make sense of issues and putting me back on track with his adivce.
+* Roman from student support for helping me make sense of issues and putting me back on track with his advice.